The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: Do Pretraining Objectives Correlate with Linguistic Structures?

 \subsection{Models}

-We explore two contextualized embedding models, {\sc CoVe} and {\sc RoBERTa}, and one static embedding model, {\sc SGNS}.
-In this manner we cover the full spectrum of modern representations of words, from static embeddings to shallow and deep contextual embeddings.
+We explore one static embedding model, {\sc SGNS}, and two contextualized embedding models, {\sc CoVe} and {\sc RoBERTa}.
+In this manner, we cover the full spectrum of modern representations of words, from static embeddings to shallow and deep contextual embeddings.

 \paragraph{\textsc{CoVe} \shortcite{mccann2017learned}} uses the top-level activations of a two-layer BiLSTM encoder from an attentional sequence-to-sequence model \shortcite{bahdanau2014neural} trained for English-to-German translation.
-The authors used the CommonCrawl-840B {\sc GloVe} model \shortcite{pennington2014glove} for English word vectors, which was completely fixed during pretraining, and we follow their setup.
+The authors used the CommonCrawl-840B {\sc GloVe} model \shortcite{pennington2014glove} for English word vectors, which were completely fixed during pretraining, and we follow their setup.
 This entails that the embedding layer on the source side is not pruned during the LTH procedure.
 We also concatenate the encoder output with the {\sc GloVe} embeddings as is done in the original paper \shortcite[Eq.~6]{mccann2017learned}.

 \paragraph{BERT \shortcite{devlin2019bert}} is a deep Transformer \shortcite{vaswani2017attention} encoder that has become the \textit{de facto} standard when it comes to contextualized embeddings.
 We pretrain the {\sc RoBERTa} variant of the {\sc BERT} model \shortcite{liu2019roberta}. {\sc RoBERTa} stands for robustly optimized {\sc BERT} which was trained with hyperparameters optimized for convergence, with dynamic masking instead of static masking, and restricted to masked LM objective only.\footnote{{\sc BERT} has next sentence prediction loss in addition.} Unlike their predecessors, such as {\sc CoVe} and {\sc ELMo} \shortcite{peters2018deep}, {\sc BERT} and other Transformer-based encoders are considered deep contextualizers.